bostonrb/project-night/views/install/ubuntu.markdown

 ---

-## Install Ubuntu
+## Optional - Install Ubuntu

-Download or obtain the desired version of Ubuntu and either burn onto a CD or copy to a USB drive and install it.
+If you haven't already installed Ubuntu, download or obtain the desired version of Ubuntu and either burn onto a CD or copy to a USB drive and install it.
 As of 5/20/2012 I recommend Ubuntu version 11.10
   Overview:    <https://help.ubuntu.com/community/Installation>
   USB Install: <https://help.ubuntu.com/community/Installation/FromUSBStick>